GaiaGhirardi/gaiaghirardi.github.io/_pages/about.md

 My research aims to understand the *intergenerational transmission* of social inequalities in socio-demographic and health outcomes using also genetics data.

 In my PhD project, I focus on gene-environment interaction (GxE) to understand how genes and the environment interact in shaping social inequality in education and health.
-Using sociological theories and knowledge, my research explores educational inequalities incorporating genetic data.
+Using sociological theories and knowledge, my PhD thesis explores educational inequalities incorporating genetic data.

 ---